liborty/rstats/README.md

 Rstats is primarily about characterising multidimensional sets of points, with applications to Machine Learning and Data Analysis.
 It begins with statistical measures and vector algebra, which provide some basic self-contained tools for the more interesting algorithms but can also be used in their own right.
 Other general tools included are efficient ranking, sorting, merging and searching.

 Our treatment of multidimensional sets of points is constructed from the first principles.
-Some original concepts, not to be found elsewhere, are introduced and implemented here.
+Some original concepts, not found elsewhere, are introduced and implemented here.
 Specifically, the new multidimensional (geometric) median algorithm.
 Also, the `comediance matrix`; a replacement for the covariance matrix.
 It is obtained simply by supplying `covar` with the geometric median instead of the centroid.

-*We propose that zero median vectors are always preferable to the commonly used zero mean vectors.*
+*Zero median vectors are generally preferable to the commonly used zero mean vectors.*

-Beyond one dimension, most authors  'cheat' by using *quasi medians* (1-d medians along each axis).
-Quasi medians are a poor start to stable characterisation of multidimensional data and for a highly dimensional space they are not even any easier to compute.
+Most authors  'cheat' by using *quasi medians* (1-d medians along each axis).
+Quasi medians are a poor start to stable characterisation of multidimensional data.
+In a highly dimensional space, they are not even any easier to compute.

 *Specifically, all such 1-d measures are sensitive to the choice of axis.*

-Such dependence has to be later removed by Principle Components Analysis or similar methods.
-In contradistinction to this, our methods based on the True Geometric Median, computed here by `gmedian`, are axis (rotation) independent from the first step.
+Our methods based on the True Geometric Median, computed here by `gmedian`, are axis (rotation) independent from the first step.

 ### Implementation

 Rstats is a lean minimalistic library that only depends on *anyhow* (for its simple error handling).

 The constituent parts of Rstats are Rust traits grouping together functions applicable to vectors of data of relevant end types.
-This division is necessary because generic vectors are problematic in Rust.

 End type f64 is most commonly used.
 Facilities for other end types are limited.
 For lots of data of other end types, it is always possible to clone to f64, see for example the included utility function `vecu8asvecf64`.

 ### Documentation